obsidiansystems/hydra-pay/README.md

 ### What is Hydra Pay?

-A library and service for Light Wallet (and eventually DApp developers) to integrate payment channels allowing them fast finality and low fees through the use of Hydra Heads.
+A library and service for Light Wallet and DApp developers to integrate payment channels allowing them fast finality and low fees through the use of Hydra Heads.

 ### I am a developer and have feature that I want to implement that uses Hydra.
 Should I use Hydra Heads directly or Hydra Pay?